-Arie has defended lawyers from claims of malpractice, breach of fiduciary duty, breach of trust, tortious interference and conspiracy.
-His broad base of experience makes him a valuable asset in malpractice cases because they almost always require an understanding of the law regarding, and a thoughtful analysis of his clients’ actions in, the underlying matter the attorney worked on.
-He has defended lawyers in cases that arose out of real property transactions, criminal representation, employment litigation, personal injury, trusts and estates, property damage and deliberate intent, as well as those that involved alleged conflicts of interest.
+Arie has defended lawyers from claims of malpractice, breach of fiduciary duty, breach of trust, tortious interference, and conspiracy.
+His broad base of experience makes him a valuable asset in malpractice cases because they almost always require an understanding of the law regarding, and a thoughtful analysis of his clients’ actions in, the underlying matter.
+He has defended lawyers in cases that arose out of real property transactions, criminal representation, employment litigation, personal injury, trusts and estates, property damage, and deliberate intent, as well as cases that involved alleged conflicts of interest.

 When it comes to insurance disputes, be they coverage matters, bad faith claims, or allegations of fraud, Arie’s focus on the details and his knowledge of both case law and the regulations governing insurers’ conduct lets him help carriers deal with hard questions.
 Given the increasingly high stakes in declaratory judgment and bad faith actions, Arie’s ability to quickly assess the minutia of policy and claims documents as well as how the law applies to them pays dividends to his clients.
 His experience in this area includes victories before the West Virginia Supreme Court that achieved the dismissal of claims of common law bad faith and violations of West Virginia’s Unfair Trade Practices Act; the dismissal of claims of worker’s compensation fraud; and prevailing in a multimillion dollar coverage dispute.

 As the son-in-law of a small business owner, Arie also understands the struggles employers can face when it comes to their workforce.
-He has defended employers from claims of age, sex, race, disability and workers compensation discrimination, as well as wrongful termination, under both state and federal laws and has defended and prosecuted ERISA matters on behalf of employers.
-He also has extensive experience representing employers in the health care industry and has won the dismissal of claims under the West Virginia Patient Safety Act.
+He has defended employers from claims of age, sex, race, disability, and workers compensation discrimination, as well as wrongful termination, under both state and federal laws and has defended and prosecuted ERISA matters on behalf of employers.
+Arie also has extensive experience representing employers in the health care industry and has won the dismissal of claims under the West Virginia Patient Safety Act.

 - Dickinson School of Law at Pennsylvania State University (J.D., cum laude, 2008)